By Acodis Pharma Team on January 29, 2026

 Batch Reviews 4.0: A Practical Guide to Digital Solutions

-In 2026 however, digitalisation and automation are no longer an all-or-nothing, multi-million dollar question.
-It is a large, diverse landscape of solutions that bring different combinations of digitalisation, automation and required investments.
+In 2026, digitalisation and automation are no longer an all-or-nothing, multi-million dollar question.
+It is a large, diverse landscape of solutions that bring different combinations of digitalisation, automation, and required investment.

 In this article we outline the different options and our own view on the investment/reward trade-offs.